flusio/Flus/docs/technical_stack.md

 other kind of databases: even if it might work, this would add complexity to maintain the whole software.

+The asynchronous jobs, such as emails sending, are handled by a PHP script.
+The worker should be configured as a OS service (e.g. systemd service), or can be handled via a CRON task (but with less efficiency).

 The assets (CSS and JS) are bundled with [Parcel](https://parceljs.org/).
 The JavaScript relies on both [Stimulus](https://github.com/stimulusjs/stimulus) (a “modest” framework) and [Turbolinks](https://github.com/turbolinks/turbolinks)